shanmathibalan/shanmathibalan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-Hi!
-Master’s student in Environmental & Energy Engineering with a background in Physics, experienced in data analysis roles.
+I am a Master’s student in Environmental & Energy Engineering with a background in Physics, experienced in data analysis roles.
 Skilled at translating analytical findings into practical sustainability solutions.
 Passionate about tackling climate change and driving progress towards Net Zero.